 Landlord and tenant obligations

-Anyone letting, selling or managing premises must comply with the following legislation:
+Anyone letting, selling or managing premises must meet the following legislation:

-If you are in doubt about anything, you should seek clarification from the Equality Commission for Northern Ireland and / or seek legal advice.
+If you are in doubt about anything, you should seek guidance from the Equality Commission for Northern Ireland and/ or seek legal advice.
 You can can use the link below to get more information:

 What is the landlord responsible for?